Free sifting services for people who lost homes to Marshall Fire

 BOULDER COUNTY, Colo. — Sifting through the ashes of a home destroyed by the Marshall Fire can be a daunting and dangerous task, but two nonprofits are offering to help.

-Southern Baptist Disaster Relief and Samaritan's Purse will provide free sifting services to people who lost homes in the Dec.
+Southern Baptist Disaster Relief and Samaritan's Purse offer free sifting services to people who lost homes in the Dec.
 30 fire.

 “When I see people hurting, I want to help them," said Dennis Belz, state director for the Colorado branch of Southern Baptist Disaster Relief.